Chalarangelo/30-seconds-of-code/snippets/takeRightWhile.md

 Removes elements from the end of an array until the passed function returns `true`.
 Returns the removed elements.

-Loop through the array, using a `Array.reduceRight` and accumulate element if function returns falsy value.
+Loop through the array, using a `Array.prototype.reduceRight()` and accumulating elements while the function returns falsy value.

 ```js
 const takeRightWhile = (arr, func) => arr.reduceRight((acc, el) => func(el) ? acc : [el, ...acc], []);